MoserMichael/jscriptparse/README.md

 This programming language is named after Winnie-the-Pooh, in the Russian translation of [Boris Zahoder](https://en.wikipedia.org/wiki/Boris_Zakhoder)

-/You might consider to sponsor this project via [this link](https://github.com/sponsors/MoserMichael)/
+/You might consider to sponsor this project via [github sponsors](https://github.com/sponsors/MoserMichael)/

 The scripting language and interpreter for the pyx language.